What is Lupus?

-Doctors will make the diagnosis of Lupus based on the history of your illness, a physical examination and blood tests.
-You may also be referred to skin specialist or a Rheumatology specialist to help with diagnosis and decide the most effective way to manage the symptoms.
+Doctors will diagnose Lupus based on the history of your illness, a physical examination and blood tests.
+Your doctor may also refer you to a skin specialist or a Rheumatology specialist to help with diagnosis and decide the most effective way to manage the symptoms.

 Blood test results help to distinguish lupus from other conditions that may have similar symptoms.
-The following blood tests may be used by your doctor to help with diagnosis:
+Your doctor may use the following blood tests to help with diagnosis:

 - Anti-nuclear antibody (ANA) test About 95% of people with lupus are ANA positive,

 - Anti-double-stranded DNA (anti-dsDNA) antibody About 70% of people with lupus have these antibodies.